 The Grade 3 boys play the lead parts in the annual Junior Primary production.
 This is always a highlight of their Junior Primary years; something which they look forward to with excitement and anticipation.
 The younger boys participate in supportive roles and great fun is had by all, with colourful costumes and much music and singing being the order of the occasion!
-Art, drama, music, recorder and violin lessons are offered by specialist teachers.
+Art, drama, music, ukulele, guitar and violin lessons are offered by specialist teachers.
 These lessons allow our boys to be exposed to a wide range of culture and art, where they can identify their skills, interests and passions early on and develop their areas of personal excellence.
 Individual tuition on a variety of musical instruments is offered, as they become age-appropriate.

 Once a year, the boys in every Junior Primary class share a very special time with their Mums and Dads during either a “Mums and Sons” or a “Dads and Lads” event.
 These consist of a variety of activities, during which some vital one-on-one bonding takes place between parent and son, within the school environs.
 Grandparents’ Day is one of the happiest days on the calendar, when we are reminded how much it means to the boys to host their grandparents for a morning of entertainment and to show off their school and their world!
 Every class also participates in a specific Outreach project of their choice, as well as numerous ongoing Outreach activities in which the whole school is involved.

 The Junior Primary builds on the initial foundation laid by the Pre-Primary department and provides the necessary bridge to the Senior Phase of Cordwalles.
 It is a happy, exciting place; a perfect boy-centred environment for a boy to lay his “Foundation for Life”.